Ravenna Method - 5-Day Intensive

 - Changes are easily made by removing tesserae directly from the moist clay

-- You are always working on the right side or face of the mosaic and as it will look when finished, unlike other indirect methods
+- You are always working on the right side or face of the mosaic and as it will look when finished.

 - The mosaic can be worked on while sitting upright, and can be viewed from a distance to see how it is reading to the eye

-Instruction in the use of hammer and hardie (the traditional tools for cutting smalti and stone) is covered, practiced and used with marble and Italian smalti glass to reproduce a portion of a classical mosaic.
+Instruction in the use of hammer and hardie (the traditional tools for cutting smalti and stone) is covered, practiced and used with stone and Italian smalti glass to reproduce a portion of a classical mosaic.
 Hammers and Hardies are provided.
 We do not use nippers in this class.
 If you are able to hit a nail with a hammer you should be able to learn these tools.
 If you have difficulty keeping your hands steady you may find this class frustrating.

 Some of the class topics covered include:

-• developing and printing a design to temporary lime or clay surface
+Developing and printing a design to temporary clay bed

 Here is a link to a video by Michael Kruzich's teacher Luciana Notturni in her Ravenna school The Mosaic Art School explaining the Ravenna method: http://www.youtube.com/watch?v=dVqnd0MCcW0

-This is a class for the serious mosaic student who is ready to knuckle down, work hard and discover how the classical principles of mosaic can be of value in developing your own mosaic voice.
-During class, we'll be busy learning together.
-Outside of class, expect the joy and camaraderie that comes from being on a great learning journey together.
+This is a class for the serious mosaic student who is ready to knuckle down, work hard and discover how the classical principles of mosaic can be of value in developing your own mosaic work.
 This is not a socializing course.
 I want you to have fun but you will be VERY busy as will everyone, and this is to be respected.
 If you need a lot of socializing during class hours, this is NOT the course for you.

 This is an intensive course with an immersive schedule.
 Please note there is very little opportunity to make up missed time.